Tayerquach/MMM_Project/introduction.md

 * Search ads convert customers who are already looking for coffee immediately.

 ## How future ad spend will impact conversion (number of users)
-✅ Predict daily sales ☕.
+✅ Predict daily conversions ☕.

-✅ Understand when sales are driven by real demand vs. marketing spend.
+✅ Understand when conversions are driven by real demand vs. marketing spend.

 ✅ Optimise marketing budgets across TV, social media, and search.